Hunter-007/rockpaperscissors/README.md

 # rockpaperscissors
-This repo was created to host the files for the rock, paper, scissors game.
+This repo was created to host the files for the  revamped rock, paper, scissors game.